This website uses cookies to improve user experience. By using our website you consent to all cookies in accordance with our Cookie Policy. Read more

 Tenants holding either of these two types of agreements are legally allowed to take in a lodger without having to inform their landlord.
 However, the potential 'lodger landlord' should check to see if the agreement contains a clause regarding letting a part of their house.

-Assured shorthold tenancy agreement and lodgers
+Assured short hold tenancy agreement

 A tenancy agreement is considered assured shorthold if: